 There is no room for trust anymore

 Traveling through hostile environments requires a keen sense of observation and situational awareness.
-Keeping a good balance between obliviousness and paranoia is required when traveling through hostile environments.
-If you can sense danger before stumbling across it will greatly increase your chances of survival.
+Keeping a right balance between obliviousness and paranoia is necessary when moving through hostile environments.
+If you can sense danger before stumbling across it will significantly increase your chances of survival.

 If you found this review useful, please vote for Prepper’s Will as a top prepper website: